In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is critical thinking.

 - drawing on stored knowledge

-Critical thinking is a mix of natural predisposition and skills developed over time.
+Thinking critically comes from a mix of natural predisposition and skills developed over time.
 Attitudes that can help include self-confidence, open-mindedness, attentiveness, and truth-seeking.
 Helpful skills include problem-solving, decision-making, rationality, and metacognition (being aware of one’s own thinking processes).

 Skepticism is conducive to critical thinking, but that’s not the same as being unwilling to believe.
 Someone we might think of as a vaccine skeptic probably wouldn’t be willing to entertain information that’s inconsistent with their beliefs, but someone taking a critical thinking approach would explore and evaluate the individual merits and weaknesses of different pieces of information and their sources.